-Historical Grammar of Greek I , or an equivalent course on Greek Historical Phonology
+Greek Historical Grammar I, or an equivalent course treating the Historical Phonology of Ancient Greek

 The course starts with an overview of the historical morphology of Ancient Greek: the origins of the different types of nominal inflection, the prehistory of the pronouns, the history of the verbal system with its tense/aspect distinctions, moods and personal endings.
 We will also pay attention to nominal and verbal word-formation (derivation).
 Emphasis is on the morphological categories of Homeric and Ionic-Attic Greek, but other dialects (including Mycenaean) are also taken into consideration.

-Apart from Historical Grammar, this course also gives an introduction to the meter and content of Homer’s Iliad.
+The course also gives an introduction to the meter and language of Homer’s Iliad.
 We will read appr.
-200 lines during class, paying attention not only to historical morphology, but also to linguistic differences between Homeric and later Attic Greek.
+100 lines during class, paying attention not only to historical morphology, but also to linguistic differences between Homeric and later Attic Greek.
 Moreover, in preparation for the exam, students prepare an additional 200 lines by themselves.

 The timetable is available on the MA Linguistics website